Skip to main content

 “Is Agent Orange still affecting the land?”

-The five themes gave students a structure, but it also opened up space for curiosity and deeper questions.
-And I noticed how often they circled back to human experiences—refugees, tunnels, the weight of the environment on both soldiers and civilians.
+The geography themes gave students structure, but they also left room for deeper thinking.
+I noticed how often students came back to the human side, including stories of civilians, soldiers, refugees, tunnels, and the physical challenges of the landscape itself.

-One student, after reading about the Cu Chi tunnels, asked if he could build a cutaway model for the Human-Environment Interaction theme.
-He wanted to show how people adapted, not just how they suffered.
-Another brought in a story her grandfather had shared—he’d served in Vietnam but never talked about it until recently.
-Her group included a short excerpt of his memory, printed on a card next to their display about Movement.
+One student, after reading about the Cu Chi tunnels, asked to build a cutaway model for the Human-Environment Interaction theme.
+He wanted to focus on how people adapted, not just how they suffered.
+Another student brought in a story her grandfather had finally shared.
+He served in Vietnam but rarely spoke about it.
+Her group included a short piece of his memory next to their display on Movement.

-Standards were covered—students used maps, analyzed primary sources, explained cause and effect—but what I appreciated most was how the project encouraged them to slow down and think spatially.
-They weren’t just memorizing what happened; they were piecing together how and why it happened where it did.
+All the required standards were still there.
+They used maps, analyzed primary sources, and explained cause and effect.
+What I valued most was how this project helped them think about place and space.
+They were not just recalling what happened.
+They were working out why it happened where it did.

-We spent the last day presenting exhibits in a gallery walk.
-I encouraged students to leave sticky notes with questions or connections.
-Some wrote, “I didn’t know there was so much jungle,” or “This reminds me of the war in Ukraine now."
+We wrapped up with a gallery walk so students could view each other's exhibits.
+I asked them to leave sticky notes with questions or connections.
+Some wrote things like, “I didn’t know there was so much jungle,” or “This reminds me of the war in Ukraine now.”

-If you're planning a Vietnam War unit and looking for a way to bring in geography that feels meaningful—not just maps for the sake of maps—this project might be worth trying.
-It brings together research, analysis, creativity, and conversation in a way that traditional assessments often don’t.
-And the questions students ask along the way?
-They’re the kind that stay with them.
+If you are planning a Vietnam War unit and want to bring in geography in a way that feels connected and thoughtful, not just memorizing maps, this kind of project might be worth trying.
+It brings together research, analysis, creativity, and conversation.
+The questions students ask along the way tend to stay with them long after the unit ends.

 If you’d like a copy of this lesson, you can find it here.